suvrotica/SuvroTuitionBlog/src/lib/posts/p5js-abstract-art.md

 ### The Integration Strategy

 The key to making p5.js work seamlessly within a Svelte component is to use its "instance mode".
 This prevents p5.js from polluting the global namespace and allows us to attach a sketch to a specific DOM element.
 Here’s the approach used in the component above:

-1.  [cite_start]**Component Mounting**: We use Svelte's `onMount` lifecycle function to ensure our p5.js code runs only on the client-side, after the component's host element is available in the DOM.
+1.  **Component Mounting**: We use Svelte's `onMount` lifecycle function to ensure our p5.js code runs only on the client-side, after the component's host element is available in the DOM.
-2.  [cite_start]**DOM Binding**: A `<div>` element is bound to a variable using `bind:this`, giving us a direct reference to the container where the p5.js canvas will live.
+2.  **DOM Binding**: A `<div>` element is bound to a variable using `bind:this`, giving us a direct reference to the container where the p5.js canvas will live.
 3.  **Sketch Instantiation**: Inside `onMount`, we create a new `p5` instance, passing our sketch function and the container element.
-4.  [cite_start]**Cleanup**: The function returned from `onMount` is called when the component is destroyed.
+4.  **Cleanup**: The function returned from `onMount` is called when the component is destroyed.
 We use this to call the `remove()` method on our p5 instance, which cleans up the canvas and its event listeners, preventing memory leaks during navigation.

 Here is a simplified look at the script portion of the Svelte component: